sergray/EnglishWordsGame/README.md

 * Bootstrap project with Makefile or Docker

 * Support automated setup on Linux distributives without APT.
 Use cuisine, salt, pupet or chef.

+* Password-less registration with Facebook.

+* All time top-scores